 Region and Language Adaptability (Jan’18)

 As its name implies, BPC Logic Filter creates special views of the project schedule that rely on unique filters and formatting to highlight important, logic-related information.
-Until recently, these unique filters and formatting were unavailable to Microsoft Project users with non-English language settings.
+Until recently, these unique filters and formatting were unavailable to Microsoft Project users with non-English display languages.
 In response to specific requests from French-language users of the software, we made substantial changes to the underlying code and settings to account for the ways that filters, views, and Gantt bars work in different languages.
-Subsequently, we have systematically incorporated several other European languages.
+Subsequently, we systematically incorporated several other European languages.
 As a result, BPC Logic Filter works without limitations in the default French, German, Italian, Spanish, and Portuguese (Brazilian) languages in addition to English.
-The program can be readily adapted to other languages using the Latin alphabet, if so requested by specific users.
+[Mar’19 Edit: While the program interface is restricted to English, the group of usable language packs has been expanded to nine, including Russian and Hebrew.
+Other Unicode-compliant language packs can be added if requested by specific users.]

 User-Selectable Fields in Task Logic Inspector (Feb’18)